 While the teacher is talking, or while you’re reading the material, write down important bits of the content.
 Note fast facts, key dates, specific chemical formulas or properties – anything that might be essential to know for comprehension or for an exam.
 You can take notes digitally, too; but some studies suggest that handwriting notes is better for active listening and complete understanding.

 Are you truly having trouble grasping the information, despite your best efforts?
 There’s no shame in needing extra help!
 Often, students tend to struggle with complex topics like chemistry, creating the need for a chemistry tutor in Singapore.
-Look for a qualified tutor like Julian Tan to help you with your A level chemistry tuition or O level chemistry tuition.
+Look for a qualified tutor at Julian Chemistry to help you with your A level chemistry tuition or O level chemistry tuition.
 A good tutor helps you find the real-life connection with the subject, so that learning becomes fun and interesting instead of boring and burdensome.
 You can have a one-on-one tutor or look for class-style chemistry tuition in Singapore.

 Sometimes, explaining the material to someone else is a great way to solidify the concepts in your own mind.
 Perhaps you could teach what you’re learning to a younger sibling, an interested parent, or a struggling classmate.
 As you hear yourself teaching through the material, it becomes more deeply ingrained in your brain, and you discover any learning gaps that you may not have noticed before.